aheissenberger/gatsby-starter-netlify-cms/src/content/blog/crwd-network-bounty-program.md

 * participants need to have 200+ friends - from that 80% real friends
 * the official page mentioned above has to be used for shares, tags, links etc.
 * settings for posts must set to “public”
-* participants must post a  link to prove their activity every week in the Google Doc
+* participants must post a link to prove their activity every week in this [Bitcointalk thread](https://bitcointalk.org/index.php?topic=3350625.0) or the [CRWD Network Bounty Program Telegram channel](https://t.me/crwd_network_bounty)

 _SCORE=_\
 _0.4* No. of posts +_\